Pythm/ad-ElectricalManagement/README.md

 electricalPriceApp: electricalPriceCalc # name of the app
 ```

-The separation is to make it easier to maintain and continue development.
+The separation is to make it easier to maintain and continue development and creates posibilities to use the price calculations in other apps as well.
 There are some big changes under the hood, such as support for Nordpool prices every 15 minutes, and datetime objects are now timezone aware.

 - **Spelling Correction**
 Changed `notify_reciever` → `notify_receiver`.

 - **Json Storage**
 A json file will be created in `{self.AD.config_dir}/persistent/electricity/` or your defined location using the `json_path` in configuration.
-The persistent data will be updated with key data and configuration of your entities and has changed a lot during rewrite.
+The persistent data will be updated with key data and configuration of your entities.

-Please us a new location or backup and delete your old json file.
+Please use a new location or backup and delete your old json file upgrading from pre 1.0 or a beta version.

+- **Definig climate and heater switches**
+Defining climate and heater_switches can now only be done with the entity, not a name.
+Configuration with name could potentially find wrong sensors.

 - **Weather sensors**
 Electrical Management app is fully relying on the [ad‑Weather](https://github.com/Pythm/ad-Weather) app for weather data.
 No configuration for weather sensors in app anymore.